ibm-cloud-docs/Registry/registry_vpe.md

 VPEs are virtual IP interfaces that are bound to an endpoint gateway created on a per service, or service instance, basis (depending on the service operation model).
 The endpoint gateway is a virtualized function that scales horizontally, is redundant and highly available, and spans all [availability zones](#x7018171){: term} of your VPC.
 Endpoint gateways enable communications from virtual server instances within your VPC and {{site.data.keyword.cloud_notm}} service on the private backbone.
 VPE for VPC gives you the experience of controlling all the private addresses within your cloud.
 For more information, see [About virtual private endpoint gateways](/docs/vpc?topic=vpc-about-vpe).

-If you have an {{site.data.keyword.vpc_short}} instance and want to connect the VPC instance to {{site.data.keyword.registrylong_notm}} for your {{site.data.keyword.registryshort_notm}} services, you can create a VPE gateway for your VPC to access {{site.data.keyword.registrylong_notm}} within your VPC network.
+If you have an {{site.data.keyword.vpc_short}} instance and you want to connect the VPC instance to {{site.data.keyword.registrylong_notm}} for your {{site.data.keyword.registryshort_notm}} services, you can create a VPE gateway for your VPC to access {{site.data.keyword.registrylong_notm}} within your VPC network.
 Any connections to {{site.data.keyword.registrylong_notm}} that originate from within the VPC automatically go through the {{site.data.keyword.registryshort_notm}} VPE gateway, if one exists.
 For more information, see [Getting started with Virtual Private Cloud](/docs/vpc?topic=vpc-getting-started).

 When you connect to {{site.data.keyword.registryshort_notm}} from the {{site.data.keyword.cloud_notm}} console, you must go through a browser in your VPC to ensure that the connection goes through the {{site.data.keyword.registryshort_notm}} VPE gateway.
 {: important}